uw-drupal/uwdug/README.md

 ## <a name="applying-production"></a>Applying changes to production site on depts.washington.edu

 A few community members have permission to update the code on the production site.
-If you have access to the `uwdrupal` user, please do not edit code there directly.
+If you have access to `actas uwdrupal`, please do not edit code there directly.
 Pull all the changes from the master branch of the repository.
 Use the following command in the `public_html` folder:

-    git pull --rebase
+    git pull

-That command will preserve a `RewriteBase` directive and Shibboleth-related directives that break local development, but must remain in place on production.
+/Nota bene:/ That command previously included `--rebase` in order to preserve a `RewriteBase` directive in `.htaccess` on Ovid whcih broke local development.
+That difference is now handled by using `.htaccess-lando`, which Lando prefers to `.htaccess`.

 If submodules have been updated, run the following command to checkout the correct subproject commits:

     git submodule update